 - Other expenses related to the accident

-If you lost a family member because of a car accident in Springfield, you also may be able to recover damages for funeral and burial expenses, as well as lost companionship, protection, and support.
+If you lost a family member because of a car accident, you also may be able to recover damages for funeral and burial expenses, as well as lost companionship, protection, and support.

 We understand that the legal process can seem daunting when you are suffering from injuries or even the loss of a loved one.
-A Springfield car accident lawyer with the Kryder Law Group, LLC, can handle your case so you can focus on recovering and supporting your family.
-Call us today at (312) 223-1700.
+A Springfield motor vehicle crash attorney with The Kryder Law Group, LLC, can handle your case so you can focus on recovering and supporting your family.

 Laws That May Impact Your Claim